dojo-modeling/dojo-docs/model-registration.md

 > Note: upon model execution, Dojo accepts parameter selections from end users and "rehydrates" the relevant config files with those parameter selections.

 ### Directive Annotation
-On the right-hand side of the terminal there is a dialog box; some entries will be flagged with an option to `MARK AS MODEL DIRECTIVE`.
-Next to the appropriate model run command, select this flag to launch an annotation window.
+On the right-hand side of the terminal there is a section labeled 'Shell History' where your commands will appear as you enter them.
+Most entries will have a button to their right reading `MARK AS DIRECTIVE`.
+Click the button next to the appropriate model run command to launch an annotation window.
 Annotating the directive allows you to expose and describe parameters to the end-user.
 Below is an example with details about each field following.

 ![hi](imgs/edit_run_command.png)